-The Washington dairy community is leading the nation in innovative ways to lower carbon emissions and methane, recycle water, cut food waste, and minimize packaging, all while keeping animal welfare first and foremost.
+The Washington dairy community is leading the nation in innovative ways to lower greenhouse gas emissions, recycle water, cut food waste, and minimize packaging, all while keeping animal welfare first and foremost.
 Yes, the world is facing big environmental challenges.
 We are up for the task—in some ways that might surprise you.

-While the dairy industry is only responsible for 2% of global carbon emissions (a drop in the bucket, to use a phrase we’re familiar with), we’ve worked hard to lower our footprint and are committed to exciting things down the road.
-Our big push is to be carbon neutral or better by 2050.
-In the meantime, emissions have gone down a good chunk in the past 15 years.
-Same with water usage.
+While the dairy industry is only responsible for 2% of national greenhouse gas (GHG) emissions (a drop in the bucket, to use a phrase we’re familiar with), we’ve worked hard to lower our footprint and are committed to exciting things down the road.
+Our big push is to be GHG neutral by 2050.
+In the meantime, we’ve significantly decreased emissions and water usage both in the past 15 years.
 We’re even bringing manure to the party to help save water and maximize nutrients in the soil.